Data Provenance Auditing of Fine-Tuned Large Language Models with a Text-Preserving Technique: Provenance Auditing through Non-Visible Watermarks

 \subsection{Practical Considerations}

-Our construction enforces by design certain of the requirements in Section~\ref{sec:pb}: \emph{text authenticity} follows from the use of non-rendering Unicode which leaves the visible text sequence intact; \emph{black-box operability} is built in as the verification requires text I/Os only; \emph{soundness} is ensured by the ranking test with reserved counterfactual watermarks; and \emph{scalability} stems from the exponential growth of the watermark space.
-In practice, we also sample the publishable watermark uniformly at random from its candidate set and commit to this choice at assignment time, which prevents post-hoc cherry-picking.

-Beyond these design properties, several practical aspects must be assessed empirically.
-These motivate the experimental evaluation presented next in Section~\ref{sec:experiments}:
+Certain requirements of Section~\ref{sec:pb} are achieved by design: \textbf{text authenticity} follows from the use of non-rendering Unicode which leaves the visible text sequence intact; \textbf{black-box operability} stems from the verification requiring text I/Os only; \textbf{scalability} stems from the exponential growth of the watermark space; and \textbf{soundness} is ensured by the ranking test.
+In practice, we record a cryptographic commitment to $\w$ at assignment time, which prevents post-hoc cherry-picking.
+Beyond these design properties, several practical aspects must be assessed empirically:

-\begin{itemize} \item \textbf{Choice for the threshold $k$.} The ranking test gives a simple theoretical rule ($k=1 \rightarrow \text{FPR} \leq 1/\lo$).
-However, the actual rate at which left-out watermarks are regurgitated must be verified in practice.
+\textbf{Choice for the threshold $k$.} The ranking test gives a simple theoretical rule ($\text{FPR} \leq k/\lo$).
+The rate at which left-out watermarks are regurgitated must be verified in practice.

-\item \textbf{Completeness and verification budget (in IOs).} Completeness depends on the per-chunk \emph{hit} probability that a single cue-only chunk elicits the \sign in one model call.
+\textbf{Completeness and verification budget (in IOs).} Completeness depends on the per-chunk \emph{hit} probability $p$ of a single chunk-level verification success.
 Repeating the prompt $\lambda$ times reduces the per-chunk \emph{miss} probability to $(1-p)^\lambda$.
-If we probe $X$ independent cue-chunks from the same collection, the collection-level probability of having no \textit{hit} is $p_{FN} = (1-p)^{\lambda X}$.
+Probing $X$ independent chunks from the same collection, the collection-level probability of having no \textit{hit} is $p_{FN} = (1-p)^{\lambda X}$.
 Estimating realistic values of $p$ across models and domains and instantiating $(\lambda,X)$ to achieve practical error budgets, require empirical measurement.

-\item\textbf{Scalability in practice.} While the watermark space $|\ws|$ grows exponentially in theory, its effective use must be quantified, including collision risk and attribution accuracy under multi-watermark attribution. \end{itemize}
+\textbf{Scalability in practice.} While the watermark space $|\ws|$ grows exponentially in theory, its effective use must be quantified, including collision risk and attribution accuracy under multi-watermark attribution.

-These aspects remain empirical and context-dependent.
-Next, Section~\ref{sec:experiments} provides a systematic evaluation across models and datasets.
-Broader limitations (e.g., robustness to adversaries, reliance on a trusted third party, scope beyond fine-tuning) are discussed later in Section~\ref{sec:discussion-limitations}.